MultiverseLearningProducts/swe/src/bootcamp/wk1/day1.md

 ## Assignment

-Can you create an object that represents your family tree?
+Can you create an object that represents 3 generations of your family tree?
 A person in your family tree should have the following properties:

 * name String
 * parents Array
 * childOf Function

-The name property should be a string, the parents property should be an array, and that array should contain references to that persons parents.
+The name property should be a string, the parents property should be an array, and that array should contain references to that person's parents.
 The childOf property should return a string of the parent's names.

 Use a combination of objects arranged in arrays to represent different generations.
 Use the `this` keyword to create a childOf function that references the parents array of itself.

-Once constructed you should be able to traverse from you to your grand-parents, and then call the function to log out your grand-parent's catch phrase.
+Once constructed you should be able to traverse from you to your grand-parents.
+You should be able to call childOf on any person and that function should return a string i.e. "Bob & Samantha" or "parents unknown".

+Commit your code into Github and share the link with your coach.

 [attendance log](https://applied.whitehat.org.uk/mod/questionnaire/complete.php?id=6702)